edscos/Python-Code-for-Remotely-Sensed-Crop-Coefficient/README.md

 Neale, C. M., Bausch, W. C., & Heermann, D. F. (1990).
 Development of reflectance-based crop coefficients for corn.
 Transactions of the ASAE, 32(6), 1891-1900.

-Trout, T. J., Johnson, L. F., & Gartung, J. (2008).
-Remote sensing of canopy cover in horticultural crops.
-HortScience, 43(2), 333-337.
+Trout, T. J., & DeJonge, K. C. (2018).
+Crop water use and crop coefficients of maize in the great plains.
+Journal of Irrigation and Drainage Engineering, 144(6), 04018009.

 # CODE DESCRIPTION: